Skip to content

 template <typename ItrType>

-Throws a fkyaml::exception if the deserialization process detects an error from the input sources.
+Otherwise, use the deserialize_docs() function instead.
+Throws a fkyaml::exception if the deserialization process detects an error from the input.

 Supported Unicode Encodings